Sustainable food production

 To use 70% less petroleum-based plastic packaging in total packaging material for the Tönnies Group (vs. the level in 2017).

-In 2021 (as at October), we were using 34.5% less petroleum-based plastic packaging in our total packaging material for the Convenience Division in comparison to 2017.
+In 2022, we were using 34.5% less petroleum-based plastic packaging in our total packaging material for the Convenience Division in comparison to 2017.
 With the introduction of the flow-pack packaging for most of the self-service range, further massive reduction steps can be taken.

 CO2 savings in logistics